 What are your plans this weekend?
 A night out on the town.
 Maybe a trip to see the family.
-Here at Black Tomato we’re offering a somewhat different experience to your usual Sunday-morning lie-in.
-With our Rwandan vacation, you’ll find yourself on a plane to Africa and on the verdant slopes of the Virunga Mountains within a day.
-Once you’re in country, it’s helicopter rides and jungle treks from there on out, ending in a spectacular day tracking a close-knit gorilla family in the shrouded mountain forests of the Parc National des Volcans.
+How about something altogether different from your usual Sunday-morning lie-in?
+How about Rwanda?
+On this whirlwind weekend trip, you’ll find yourself on a plane to Africa and on the verdant slopes of the Virunga Mountains within a day.
+Once you’re in the country, it’s helicopter rides and jungle treks from there on out, ending in a spectacular day tracking a close-knit gorilla family in the shrouded mountain forests of the Parc National des Volcans.

 Your Journey Across Rwanda

-You’ll spend your first night in a Kigali guest lodge, but this isn’t an urban hoilday.
+You’ll spend your first day in Kigali, discovering the lesser known side of this African city through a city tour of its fascinating museums and quaint curio stores.
 The next day, we’ll transfer you straight to the rainforest-laden Parc National des Volcans and the luxury Virunga Lodge.
 The method of transport, however, is up to you.
 The first option is to stick to the roads and rumble northwards by 4X4 through the mountains, alongside your own informative Black Tomato guide.
-Take a pit stop for lunch and visit the Genocide Museum, an essential reminder of Rwanda’s not-so-distant past.
 Alternatively you can can take to the skies and fly by helicopter directly to the comforts of the Virunga Lodge.
 This considerably shorter journey will give you some stunning views of the national park’s terraced slopes and a vista of the entire Virunga volcano chain, near impossible to see from anywhere else and a grand introduction to your short stay in Rwanda.Read more

 Gorillas in the mist